vkhazin/fe-intro-courseware/css-intro/css-syntax.md

 <p id="italicText">A text rendered italic</p>
 ```

-* There are more [CSS selectors](https://www.w3schools.com/css/css_selectors.asp), we will limit our appetite to the three above for now...
+* There are more [CSS selectors](https://www.w3schools.com/css/css_selectors.asp), we will limit our quest to the three above for now...